Best wireless gaming mouse in 2025: These are the rodents I love getting my mitts on

 Reasons to avoid

-✅ You want a gaming mouse that's affordable but still great: Logitech has done an excellent job at balancing price and features with the G305, and you might never want for anything better.
+✅ You want a wireless gaming mouse that's affordable but still brilliant: Logitech has done an excellent job at balancing price and features with the G305, and you might never want for anything better.

-❌ You want something that feels really plush: The low price comes at a cost and that's the feel of the materials.
-At least it doesn't lack features.
+❌ You want something that feels really plush: The low price comes at a cost and that's the feel of some of the materials.
+Still, it doesn't feel bargain basement, just not perhaps as lovely as some of the more premium offerings.

 With the Logitech G305 Lightspeed, Logitech has created the best budget wireless gaming mouse: A high-performance peripheral that doesn't cost the earth.
-Its mid-range price has it competing against some great wired mice, but there's no compromise in performance or design.
+Its budget price has it competing against some of the better wired mice, but there's very little compromise in performance or design here to complain about, meaning you can ditch the cable for less.

 The best lightweight wireless gaming mouse